RachWalm/high-score/README.md

     return above_three
 ```

-As the process of producing this code is of interest to the reader I have left in the code I used to delve through the data and consider the data that had submissions greater than 24 so would require only top submissions being used in the calculation but it is commented out.
-This allowed me to anticipate what difference the future function would make to the data.
+As the process of producing this code is of interest to the reader: I have left in the code I used to delve through the data / consider the data that had submissions greater than 24, as that data would require only top submissions being used in the calculation (but it is commented out).
+This allowed me to anticipate what difference the future removal of lowest scores function would make to the data.

 Next function was to have narrow down the data to just taking the top 24 submissions.